 The Po delta is maybe the best birding spot in Italy, but this winter a good number of rare birds decided to center in the area of Sacca degli Scardovari, a vast salt water lagoon in the south of delta (Rovigo) usually known mainly because of widespread mussel farming.
 Black-shouldered Kite, Short-eared Owl, Turnstone, Black-throated Diver, etc were all reported there.
 Continue reading “A coffer of rarities: Sacca degli Scardovari”

-I led a tour in the south-east of France, in the region known as Provence, between the end of December and the beginning of January, enjoying the superb wildlife of Camargue and the beauty of hilly landscapes of Les Alpilles and Mont Ventoux.
+I led a tour for Naturetrek in the south-east of France, in the region known as Provence, between the end of December and the beginning of January, enjoying the superb wildlife of Camargue and the beauty of hilly landscapes of Les Alpilles and Mont Ventoux.
 Impressive numbers of cranes, swans, storks and flamingoes, but also unexpected sightings of Wallcreepers, Mealy Redpolls and Spotted Eagle, made the week unforgetable!
 Continue reading “Provence (France): a land of Flamingos, Cranes and Wallcreepers”

 The Wallcreeper (Tichodroma muraria) is considered one of the most wanted birds in the World.
 Usually people that visit Italy in spring or summer ask to see it, but, to be honest, I find much easier to spot this wonderful bird in autumn and winter, when it comes at lower altitudes and spreads in gorges and quarries.
 Continue reading “Wallcreeper near the Vajont dam”